TurtleNetwork/TurtleNetwork.github.io/_nodeowners/how-to-setup-a-new-node.md

 **Github:**
 <https://github.com/BlackTurtle123/TurtleNetwork/releases>

-1. Download the current .deb package (check the latest release in the above link): `wget https://github.com/BlackTurtle123/TurtleNetwork/releases/download/1.1.10/TN_1.1.10_all.deb` (replace \*.deb with the latest .deb version)
+1. Download the current .deb package (check the latest release in the above link): `wget https://github.com/TurtleNetwork/TurtleNetwork/releases/download/1.1.11/TN_1.1.11_all.deb` (replace \*.deb with the latest .deb version)

-2. Install the downloaded .deb file: `dpkg -i TN_1.1.10_all.deb` (replace \*.deb with the latest .deb version)
+2. Install the downloaded .deb file: `dpkg -i TN_1.1.11_all.deb` (replace \*.deb with the latest .deb version)

 3. Create a wallet on the Turtle Network:

-    -   <https://client.turtlenetwork.eu> then create 'New Account'
+    -   <https://wallet.turtlenetwork.eu> then 'Sign in' or 'Get Started' and create a new account.
     -   **Important**: Save your SEED & password securely and never loose.
     -   Login to your wallet and record the following:
         -   Wallet Address